 1. Introduction

-The garden pea (Pisum sativum L. var. hortense) is one of the most significant legume vegetable crops and also referred to as "Matar."
+The garden pea (Pisum sativum L. var. hortense) is one of the most significant legume vegetable crops and is also referred to as "Matar."
 It is an annual cool-season vegetable crop planted in India's winter season.
 Due to its sweet flavour, the garden pea can be consumed raw and is mostly produced for its green seeds.
 It is the world's second most important legume crop.
 [1].
 It is a nitrogen-fixing leguminous plant, so it increases the quality, productivity, and soil fertility of the next crops [2].
-It is member of the Fabaceae family.
+It is a member of the Fabaceae family.
 It is a widely produced, nutrient-dense vegetable that can be eaten fresh, canned, frozen, or dehydrated as a pulse.
 It is thought to have originated in Ethiopia, the Mediterranean region, and Central Asia, with a secondary centre of diversity in the Near East [3].
-It is a nutrient-dense vegetable, and7.2 g of digestible protein, 15.8 g of total carbs, 139 I.U. of vitamin A, 9 mg of vitamin C, 34 mg of magnesium, and 139 mg of phosphorus are all present in significant concentrations in this legume's edible part of 100 g [4].
+It is a nutrient-dense vegetable, and 7.2 g of digestible protein, 15.8 g of total carbs, 139 I.U. of vitamin A, 9 mg of vitamin C, 34 mg of magnesium, and 139 mg of phosphorus are all present in significant concentrations in this legume's edible part of 100 g [4,5].

 After China, India is the world’s second-largest producer of peas.
-Globally, approximately 2.18 million hectares are planted with garden peas, producing about 21.77 million tonnes with a productivity of 9.99 metric tonnes per hectare [5].
-In India, peas are cultivated over an area of roughly 0.56 million hectares, yielding an annual production of 5.66 million tonnes and a productivity of 10.11 metric tonnes per hectare [5].
-Only the state of Uttar Pradesh and Madhya Pradesh together account for 60% of all production in India [6].
-Uttar Pradesh, Madhya Pradesh, Jharkhand, Punjab, Himachal Pradesh, West Bengal, Haryana, Bihar, Uttrakhand, Orissa and Karnataka are the principal pea-growing states.
+Globally, approximately 2.18 million hectares are planted with garden peas, producing about 21.77 million tonnes with a productivity of 9.99 metric tonnes per hectare [6].
+In India, peas are cultivated over an area of roughly 0.56 million hectares, yielding an annual production of 5.66 million tonnes and a productivity of 10.11 metric tonnes per hectare [6].
+Only Uttar Pradesh and Madhya Pradesh together account for 60% of all production in India [7].
+Uttar Pradesh, Madhya Pradesh, Jharkhand, Punjab, Himachal Pradesh, West Bengal, Haryana, Bihar, Uttarakhand, Odisha, and Karnataka are the principal pea-growing states.
 Uttar Pradesh is the leading producer of peas.
 It generates over half of all peas grown in India, and Madhya Pradesh is India's second-largest pea grower.

-Organic manure is becoming increasingly important in modern agriculture due to its benefits in maintaining the soil's health without causing pollution as well as enhancing the physical, chemical, and biological aspects of the soil [7].
+Organic manure is becoming increasingly important in modern agriculture due to its benefits in maintaining the soil's health without causing pollution as well as enhancing the physical, chemical, and biological aspects of the soil [8, 9].
 Good crop yields need the use of chemical fertilisers, but their misuse may be exceedingly detrimental to the environment and their expense prevents the production of economically viable agricultural products.
-Increased chemical use during intensive farming has contaminated groundwater and upset the balance between the soil, plant, and microbial populations.
+Increased chemical use during intensive farming has contaminated groundwater and upset the balance between the soil, plant, and microbial populations [8].
 On the other hand, bio-fertilizers are an affordable and sustainable source of plant nutrients that can partially replace chemical fertilisers.
-By fixing atmospheric nitrogen both symbiotically and a symbiotically with plant roots, as well as by solubilizing insoluble soil phosphates and producing plant development chemicals in the soil, bio-fertilizers play a critical role in enhancing soil fertility.
-[8].
+By fixing atmospheric nitrogen both symbiotically and a symbiotically with plant roots, as well as by solubilizing insoluble soil phosphates and producing plant development chemicals in the soil, bio-fertilizers play a critical role in enhancing soil fertility [10].

 2. Materials and Methods